khalid-hussain/shaheen/chap5.md

 When the rider came very close, Rabia wanted to come out from behind the tree and stand in the middle of the tracks but she could not gather enough courage and so she started looking towards the tracks from behind the tree.
 What she had thought was indeed correct.
-The rider was none other than Badr Bin Mughira.
+The rider was none other than Badr bin Mughira.
 He wore a white turban on his head instead of a helmet.

 Despite the fact that the Frontier Falcon was heedless of her presence, Rabia